pssst/pssst/docs/api/api.md

 > Do not rely on these endpoints.
 As we do not backup these nor will they
 > be available all the time.
 These are meant only for testing purposes.

+### User Names

+All user/box names are specified by this format:

+`pssst.<user>.<box>`

+All user and box names must be between 2 and 63 characters long and must only contain of the lowercase letters a-z and numbers.
+The service prefix `pssst.` can be omitted, but should be specified for clarity reasons.
+If no box name is given, the users default box (named `box`) is used.

+### User Quota

+Every user has a fix limit of `512 MB` overall buffered data.
+This includes all user specific data, such as the public key, boxes and messages.
+Neither the number of the users boxes, nor the size of a message are limited separately.
+This is limit is hard coded by the Redis database and may change in future releases.
+Only messages not yet pulled by the user will count to this limit.

+> To lower the used default quota at the time of the user creation, the
+> `quota` config setting in the `src/server/config.json` file can be used.
+A
+> commented sample config can be found under `src/server/config.json.sample`.

 Cryptography
 ------------
 ### Encoding